TheMrRaGe/BPKC/README.md

 ## Project Description

 The Solana NFT Minting Dapp is a decentralized application (dApp) built on the Solana blockchain.
-This project allows users to mint unique NFTs from a collection called "MonsterVerse."
+This project allows users to mint unique NFTs from a collection called "BORED PITTY KENNEL CLUB."
 It utilizes Next.js for the frontend, Tailwind CSS for styling, and various Solana libraries for blockchain interactions.

 ### Features

-- **Mint NFTs:** Users can mint NFTs from the "MonsterVerse" collection.
+- **Mint NFTs:** Users can mint NFTs from the "BORED PITTY KENNEL CLUB" collection.
 - **Wallet Integration:** Integration with Solana wallets for secure transactions.
 - **Real-time Updates:** The dApp updates in real-time to reflect the number of NFTs minted and remaining.
 - **Responsive Design:** Tailwind CSS is used for responsive and visually appealing design.